Local GOP picks disgraced Illinois lawmaker’s replacement

 - British Columbia declares state of emergency over wildfires

-Sauer resigned after Politico that an ex-girlfriend alleged he posted explicit photos of her on a social media site to lure other men into sexual conversations.
+Sauer resigned after Politico reported that an ex-girlfriend alleged he posted explicit photos of her on a social media site to lure other men into sexual conversations.